All Blog Posts

 Be careful writing requests for proposals!

-RFP’s create a road map of sorts and should be sent to app development companies looking to pitch for your project.
+RFP’s create a road-map of sorts and should be sent to app development companies looking to pitch for your project.
 The problem with RFP’s is that they force companies down the same funnel; they take away opportunities for developers to show how they do things differently.

 If you use RFP’s, make sure you provide the opportunity for mobile app development companies to challenge, explore and include additional information or ideas that help them stand out from the crowd.